deadkarma/cloudfusion/README.md

 Build awesome, cloud-based web applications in a fraction of the time!

+## 3.0 is coming!

+CloudFusion 3.0 is a pretty sizable update and is coming very soon.
+If you're thinking about patching some aspect of CloudFusion and submitting it as a contribution, hang onto your shorts.
+Chances are, I've already fixed it.

+Keep an eye on the [3.0 Milestone](http://code.google.com/p/tarzan-aws/issues/list?q=label:Milestone-3.0) to get a sense of how much I have left to do -- it's not much at all! :)

 ## Requirements

 * PHP 5.1.4 or newer (PHP 5.2+ recommended)